 - Based on a student’s entry level characteristics, for example their test scores, they may be required to take pre-curriculum courses which are designed to enhance their skills prior to registering for curriculum courses (those that count towards graduation).
 Pre-curriculum courses are provided for students in subjects related to math (DMA), reading and writing (DRE), and computer science (CTS).
 Students must satisfactorily complete pre-curriculum courses before they can register for curriculum courses.

 - A pre-requisite course is a course or requirement that must be met in order to register for another course.
 For example, ENG 111 must be completed before taking ENG 112.
 In other words, your permanent academic record (Transcript) must show that you have successfully completed ENG 111 before you can register for ENG 112.

 - What is a co-requisite course?

-- A co-requisite course is a class that you can take while taking another course.
-For example, depending on one’s entry level characteristics, a student can take DRE 098 with PSY 150.
+- A co-requisite course is a class that you can or may be required to take while taking another course.

 - What if I am a student attending another institution and want to take classes at DCCC?

 - Students attending another college are welcomed to take classes at DCCC.
 In this case, you would enroll as a “special credit” student.
 Information on how to enroll as a special credit student.

 Office of Academic Advising

 Monday & Tuesday: 8 a.m. - 6 p.m.